jacklvd/LifePubUC/README.md

   - Event cards with RSVP, ticket count, and map location.
   - Marketplace items listed with filter/search, messaging, and pricing.
   - Profile page with customization, message history, and transaction logs.
-- UI screenshots and prototypes available in `/docs/ui-designs`.

 ---